(Photo: courtesy of Katarina Christenson, Melba, Australian Capital Territory)

-The adult moth has pale brown forewings, each several scattered dark brown spots across the middle, several more along the costa, and an interrupted dark line along the margin.
+The adult moth has pale brown forewings, each with several variable reddish brown areas, and dark brown spots, some sometimes ringed with pale brown.
+There are dark brown spots along the costa, and the margin.
+The dark scales on each forewing can be erected as a series of dark crests.
 The hindwings are off-white, and have a sinuous margin.
 The labial palps are long and hairy.
 These and the head, thorax and abdomen are off-white.
 The moth has a wingspan of about 2 cms.

 The species has been found in

 Proceedings of the Linnean Society of New South Wales,

 Volume 35 (1910), pp. 150-151, No. 13.